obsidiandynamics/socketx/README.md

 ### A brief overview and rationale
 Socket.x is focused on WebSocket applications.
 And while the underlying providers may (and typically do) support a broader spectrum of HTTP, Socket.x does not attempt to solve this problem for the complete set of HTTP use cases.
 Crucially, this would run contrary to the Socket.x design philosophy - to offer an **uncompromised, WebSocket-centric programming model**, no other strings attached.
 That said, we do acknowledge that being able to host a basic Servlet alongside your WebSocket application can be somewhat convenient, particularly when dealing with load balancers and service discovery proxies - you might want to expose a simple status or health check endpoint on the same port as your main WebSocket server.
 Taking this further, it would be doubly convenient to leverage this capability _generically_, without dealing directly with the underlying provider.

 Socket.x adds **best-effort** Servlet 3.1 support.
-In other words, the Servlet 3.1 specification is supported _if and only if_ the underlying provider chooses to implement this, and it is under no obligation to do so in order to qualify as a fully-fledged Socket.x provider.
+In other words, the Servlet 3.1 specification is supported _if and only if_ the underlying provider chooses to implement this, being under no obligation to do so in order to qualify as a fully-fledged Socket.x provider.
 Fortunately, both Undertow and Jetty providers support this feature natively.
 Netty, on the other hand, is not a Servlet container, and will throw an `UnsupportedOperationException` if you attempt to add a Servlet mapping.

 ### Adding a Servlet mapping
 A Servlet mapping is defined in `XServerConfig` using the `withServlets()` method, as illustrated in the snippet below.
 The complete code listing for this example can be found in `examples/src/main/java/servlet`.